-If the redress calculation demonstrates a loss, the compensation should, if possible, be paid into Mr H's pension plan.
+The compensation for future losses (i.e. not past lost benefits and interest) should, if possible, be paid into Mr S' pension plan.
 The payment should allow for the effect of charges and any available tax relief.
 The compensation shouldn't be paid into the pension plan if it would conflict with any existing protection or allowance.

-If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr H as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
-Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to his likely income tax rate in retirement - presumed to be 20%.
-So, making a notional deduction of 15% overall from the loss adequately reflects this.
+If a payment into a pension isn't possible or has protection or allowance implications, it should be paid directly to Mr S as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.